· Compliance · 10 min read

 Labeling Completeness and Accuracy

-”Hazardous Waste”Verbatim — no codes, no abbreviations
+”Hazardous Waste”Required verbatim — no codes, no abbreviations

-Hazard descriptionFlammable, corrosive, toxic, reactive, or combination
+Hazard descriptionRequired indication of hazards: flammable, corrosive, toxic, reactive, or equivalent hazard communication

 During an inspection, check that every label is: